VSI Archive Backup System for OpenVMS Installation Guide

 4.10.
 Granting the Appropriate ABS/MDMS Access Right Identifiers

 When ABS Server installation procedure is complete, the user account that performed the installation (typically the SYSTEM account) is granted the following ABS access rights identifiers.
 These identifiers are only needed if you use ABS DCL commands, or if you have the ABS_RIGHTS option turned on in the MDMS domain.
-For details on MDMS rights identifiers refer to VSI Archive Backup System for OpenVMS Guide to Operations.
+For details on MDMS rights identifiers, refer to VSI Archive Backup System for OpenVMS Guide to Operations.

 • ABS_CREATE_STORAGE_CLASS–Users who are granted this access right identifier can create a storage class (applicable only on ABS server system).